drbean/edit/tsailin/2019APBR_english_proofing.md

 as specialized manufacturers in the production networks of value chains.

-As for value proposition for their customers, OEM latecomers posit their value on providing the contracted manufacturing with advantages in cost, speed, and reliability (Chin, Liu, and Yang 2016; Jacobides, MacDuffie, and Tae 2016).
+As value proposition for their customers, OEM latecomers posit their value on providing the contracted manufacturing with advantages in cost, speed, and reliability (Chin, Liu, and Yang 2016; Jacobides, MacDuffie, and Tae 2016).
 ODM latecomers provide customized product